Torn between two possible lovers…

 Young at Heart (1954) Official Trailer – Frank Sinatra, Doris Day Movie HD, Movieclips Trailer Vault and photos from Warner Bros

-At least that’s how I remember it… my mother may remember things differently.
+At least that’s how I remember it… my mother and sisters may remember things differently.
 Anyway, I also loved the fabulous soundtrack – although it was at times more like an in-film record promotion – with Sinatra and Day singing their wee hearts out.
 But what’s it all about?

 His daughter Laurie (Day) appears, grabs a snack then heads upstairs.
 Minutes later she’s down the stairs again with her sister, Amy (Elisabeth Fraser) in tow as big sister Fran returns home from a date in a state of excitement.